Woodward Last Name Origin, History, and Meaning

 Joanne Woodward

-Joanne Gignilliat Trimmier Woodward (born Feb 27, 1930) is a celebrated American actress known for her nuanced portrayals of complex women.
-She won an Academy Award for her role in "The Three Faces of Eve" and worked closely with her husband, actor Paul Newman.
-Woodward is the oldest living winner of the Best Actress Oscar at 95.
+Joanne Gignilliat Trimmier Woodward (born Feb 27, 1930) is an American retired actress known for her nuanced portrayals of complex women.
+She won an Academy Award for playing a character with dissociative identity disorder in "The Three Faces of Eve" (1957).
+Woodward also earned three Primetime Emmy Awards and three Golden Globe Awards.
+She's famous for her collaborations with actor Paul Newman, her husband until his death, in films and on stage.
+Woodward continued acting into her later years and is the oldest living winner of the Best Actress Academy Award, still revered for her talent and contributions to the entertainment industry.

 Shannon Woodward

-Shannon Marie Woodward is an American actress known for her roles in popular TV series like "Raising Hope" and "Westworld."
-She also voiced a character in the video game "The Last of Us Part II."
-Woodward came out as queer in February 2021.
+Shannon Marie Woodward is an American actress known for her roles in popular TV series like "Raising Hope" and "Westworld," as well as her voice work in the video game "The Last of Us Part II."
+Born in Phoenix, Arizona, Woodward has appeared in various films and television shows, showcasing her talent and versatility in acting.
+She has also been open about her identity, coming out as queer in February 2021.
+With a strong presence in both TV and gaming, Woodward continues to captivate audiences with her performances and remains a prominent figure in the entertainment industry.

 All images displayed on this page are sourced from Wikipedia or Wikimedia Commons.We use these images under their respective Creative Commons or public domain licenses.
 Wherever applicable, author attributions and license information are provided.
 If you believe an image is used incorrectly or outside its license terms, please contact us so that we can review and correct the issue.